shubham841/shubham-bisht-2K22CO446/PRE-READ.md

-# Pre-read: Coding Interview Preparation
+# Pre-read: AI Coding Interview Preparation

 Congratulations on being shortlisted!
 This document will help you prepare for the upcoming coding interview round.